noawsm/Nokia-boot-animation/README.md

-# Nokia-boot-image
+# Nokia-boot-animation
-This is the official boot img for Nokia 6 and custom boot image for other Nokia phones
+This is the official boot animation for Nokia 6 and custom boot image for other Nokia phones

 # Requirements
  1.Phone should be rooted